 France.
 Cognac tasting.

-How heavy can your autumn melancholy be at the cocktail bar Le Louise in the company of a bartender?
-We go through 6 crus of the vineyard: Petite Champagne, Grande Champagne, Borderies, Fins Bois, Bons Bois and Bois Ordinaires.
-Open your eye and raise your glass: depending on the ageing and the type of oak used, the colour varies from pale white to dark amber.
+How heavy can your autumn melancholy be at the cocktail bar?
+Le Louise in the company of a bartender?
+You'll be taken through 6 of the vineyard's crus: Petite Champagne, Grande Champagne, Borderies, Fins Bois, Bons Bois and Bois Ordinaires.
+Open your eyes and raise your glass: depending on the ageing and the type of oak used, the colour varies from pale white to dark amber.
 Slowly turn the glass and observe the straw yellow to amber hue, the viscosity, the tears of this eau-de-vie.
 Cognac is said to cry.
-Gently turn the glass again, aerate, and you will find fruity notes: pressed grapes, vanilla, dried vine shoots.
+Gently turn the glass again and aerate.
+You'll notice fruity notes: pressed grapes, vanilla, dried vine shoots...

 France.
 Charentes.
 Vineyards near Birac.
 OT des Charentes.